demmojo/poetry-generator-app/README.md

 ```
 deactivate
 ```

+## Continue if you want to deploy to your own website!
 This guide is mainly for Linux based systems such as Ubuntu.
 However, you will be able to run the python script and host it using the Flask in-build development server simply by running 'main.py'.

 ### Edit uWSGI configuration file (app.ini)